About study permit extensions

 If you are changing institutions

 As of Nov 8, 2024, if you change institutions, you must apply for a study permit extension for your new institution and most students need to receive the new study permit before beginning studies at your new institution.
-If you are coming to UBC from a Canadian high school or from another post-secondary institution, be sure to apply for a study permit extension with your UBC letter of acceptance as soon as you receive it.
+If you are coming to UBC from a Canadian high school or from another post-secondary institution, be sure to apply for a study permit extension with your UBC Letter of Admission and Provincial Attestation Letter as soon as you receive them.

 New students inside Canada